siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 007 Maxwell is Minimal.md

 \omega = \pm i\,c|\mathbf{k}|.
 $$

-The modes grow or decay instead of oscillating.
-A single real curl field turns, but it does not yield neutral propagation.
+The modes grow or decay instead of remaining neutral.
+A single real curl field turns, but it does not sustain transport.

-To obtain bounded advance, the turning must be complementary.
-One field must rotate another:
+To obtain transport, the turning must be complementary.
+One field must rotate
+another:

 $$
 \partial_t \mathbf{E} = c\,\nabla \times \mathbf{B}, \qquad